 At the initial meeting of any Committee the first item of business will be the election of the Chairman

 for the rest of the Council year.
-All Committees must be subject to re-election at the AGM.
+All Committees must be subject to re-election at the Annual Meeting of the Council.

-Spokespersons Individual Cllrs. shall be allotted the following responsibilities:
+Spokespersons Individual Cllrs. shall be allocated the following responsibilities:

 - Provision for the disabled and Health matters